caojiachen1/grobid-rs/docs/GITHUB_ACTIONS_CACHING.md

 # GitHub Actions Caching for Grobid

-This document outlines how we use GitHub Actions caching to improve build performance by avoiding repeated downloads of the Grobid bundle.
+This document outlines how we use GitHub Actions caching to improve build performance for Grobid in our CI.

+## Caching Strategy

+Our approach is to:

+1. Leverage the vendored Grobid files in the repository (no download needed)
+2. Cache only the platform-specific JRE runtime built with jlink

+This strategy:
+- Avoids downloading the large Grobid bundle (~1 GB) repeatedly
+- Eliminates network dependency on external GitHub releases
+- Ensures consistency across all matrix jobs
+- Still benefits from caching for the platform-specific components

 ## Caching Mechanism Comparison